Voice Acting

 Vocal Warm Up Exercise 6: Tongue Twisters

 Articulate, repeatarticulate, articulate.
-In the voice over business, being able to distinctly enunciate your speech is by far one of the most important aspects of your performance.
+In the voice over business, being able to enunciate your speech distinctly is by far one of the most important aspects of your performance.

 If you don’t articulate or enunciate clearly, no one is going to understand a word of what you are saying.